Available for an ArcGIS organization licensed with the Indoors extension.

-You can load floor plans from CAD drawings or Revit files.
-Importing floor plans from CAD drawings—for example, .dwg files from AutoCAD or .dgn files from MicroStation—requires a Microsoft Excel configuration spreadsheet to facilitate mapping source CAD layer names to their output GIS layers and attributes.
-You can import floor plans from Revit .rvt files directly into an indoor dataset using the Import BIM To Indoor Dataset tool.
+You can load floor plans from CAD drawings or BIM files, point of interest (POI) layers, and occupant data.
+Importing floor plans from CAD drawings, for example, .dwg files from AutoCAD or .dgn files from MicroStation, requires a Microsoft Excel configuration spreadsheet to facilitate mapping source CAD layer names to their output GIS layers and attributes.
+You can import floor plans from BIM files, for example .rvt files from Autodesk Revit, directly into an indoor dataset using the Import BIM To Indoor Dataset tool.

 If you don't have .dwg, .dgn, or .rvt files, you can georeference floor plan images and digitize the floor plan manually.

 - Run the Generate Occupant Features tool to populate people points.

 - Populate the PointsOfInterest feature class with POI data.

 - Load events into the Events feature class.